chengfeiLiu/CDPAEW/README.md

 # CDPAEW
-Here are all the models we used in the paper "Coal dust concentration prediction and early-warning in fully mechanized drivage and fully mechanized stope working faces based on MGformer".
-The repository contains all the test data, if you need all raw data, send it to lcfqssyx@163.com and we will get back to you with your data request.
+Here are  the models we used in the paper "MGformer-based dust concentration prediction and disaster risk early-warning in coal mines".
 # MGformer
 ![Fig  6](https://github.com/chengfeiLiu/CDPAEW/assets/172521067/2956cc17-863c-4b1d-8915-3cf2afae4afe)